What is Hemlock Woolly Adelgid?

 The two primary management options for HWA are chemical and biological controls.
 Chemical management is being used today, while biological controls continue to be carefully researched.
 Imidacloprid and dinotefuran are the two active ingredients used in chemical treatment of HWA.
 While imidacloprid is slow-acting and long-lasting, dinotefuran is quick-acting and short-lived.
 The best management practice for the treatment of HWA using either of these active ingredients is through a basal bark application that can only be carried out by a certified pesticide applicator.
 While chemical controls provide a means of management right now, biological controls hold promise as a long-term solution.

 There are currently two biological controls being researched in New York.
 These are Laricobius beetles and Leucopis silver flies.
-If the research determines that these two insect predators of HWA will be successful at controlling the spread of HWA, they will be strategically released throughout the region and start working for us.
-Because the research and approval process for biological controls includes long trial periods, there is still a lot of work to be done before we can count on these biological controls.
+Both of these have been strategically released throughout the region and scientists are now looking to see if they have become established at release locations.
+Because the research on biological controls is a long process, there is still a lot of work to be done before we can count on these biological controls.
 They do however provide hope that we can find a tool to save Eastern hemlock from HWA.

 Hemlock woolly adelgid found on the underside of a branch during a December survey in Central Pennsylvania.